How Purchasing Long Term Care Insurance Can Help Medicaid Beneficiaries Protect their Homes & Assets

 What are Long-Term Care Partnership Programs?

-These programs, also called Qualified State Long-Term Care Partnership Programs, originated in 1992 in four states (California, Connecticut, Indiana, New York).
-In 1993, the Omnibus Budget Reconciliation Act (OBRA) prevented the expansion of these programs to additional states.
-However, with the passing of the 2005 Deficit Reduction Act (DRA), all states were given the option of creating Partnership Programs.
-Our research indicates these programs are available nearly nationwide.
-The exceptions are the District of Columbia, and the states of Alaska, Hawaii, Utah, and Mississippi.
 To ensure there is a Long-Term Care Partnership Program in any specific state, one should contact that state’s Department of Insurance.
-Note that many Partnership Programs have state-specific names, such as the Indiana Long Term Care Insurance Program (ILTCIP), the New York State Partnership for Long-Term Care (NYSPLTC) Program, and the Arizona Long Term Care Partnership Program.
+Note: Many Partnership Programs have state-specific names, such as the Indiana Long Term Care Insurance Program (ILTCIP), the New York State Partnership for Long-Term Care (NYSPLTC) Program, and the Arizona Long Term Care Partnership Program.

-Long-term care, as defined by Partnership Programs, encompasses a variety of services to assist persons who are unable to independently perform day-to-day activities, such as bathing, dressing, and toiletry.
+Long-term care, as defined by Partnership Programs, encompasses a variety of services to assist persons who are unable to independently perform day-to-day activities (i.e., bathing, dressing, and toiletry).
 Examples of long-term care might include in-home personal care assistance, home health aides, adult day care, assisted living, memory care, and nursing home care.

 Benefits of Long Term Care Partnership Programs

-Participating in a LTC Partnership Program offers asset protection (protection of savings from the asset limit and protection from Estate Recovery of the home) to Medicaid applicants.
-To be clear, this program protects assets, not a Medicaid applicant’s income.
+Participating in a LTC Partnership Program offers asset protection to Medicaid applicants.
+This includes protection of savings and other countable assets from the asset limit and protection of the home and remaining assets from Estate Recovery.
+While this program protects assets, it does not protect a Medicaid applicant’s income.

-Medicaid has a Look-Back Period of 5 years in which all asset transfers immediately preceding one’s long-term care Medicaid application date are scrutinized to ensure none were given away or sold for less than fair market value.
-New York is an exception and currently has no Look-Back Period for long-term Home and Community Based Services.
-The state plans to implement a 2.5 year Look-Back Period sometime in 2025.
+Medicaid has a Look-Back Period of 5 years, during which all asset transfers immediately preceding one’s long-term care Medicaid application date are scrutinized to ensure none were gifted or sold for less than fair market value.
 If one violates the Look-Back Rule, Medicaid assumes it was done to meet the asset limit, and persons are penalized with a period of Medicaid ineligibility.
-With the elimination of California’s asset limit eff.
-1/1/24, any asset transfers made in this state, on or after this date, are not subject to the Look-Back Rule.
+Note: New York is an exception and currently has no Look-Back Period for long-term Home and Community Based Services.
+While the state plans to implement a 2.5 year Look-Back Period, it is currently unknown when this will happen.
+Furthermore, California has no Look-Back Period for Home and Community Based Services.

 Returning to the topic of Qualified State Long-Term Care Partnership Programs, these programs protect all, or a portion, of an elderly individual’s assets from Medicaid’s asset limit should they require long-term care Medicaid.
 Stated differently, assets above and beyond the asset limit (generally $2,000) are protected and do not have to be “spent down” for qualification purposes.
 The exact amount that is protected is based on the amount a senior’s Partnership Policy has paid out for long-term care.
 Essentially, an amount equal to that paid out by one’s Long-Term Care Partnership Policy is protected from Medicaid’s asset limit.

-Asset protection extends to Medicaid’s Estate Recovery Program (MERP), in which a state attempts reimbursement of funds paid for long-term care following the death of a Medicaid recipient.
-One’s home is often the only remaining asset of any value, and it is through one’s home that the state usually attempts to be reimbursed.
-To be clear, while one’s home is usually exempt from Medicaid’s asset limit, it is not exempt from MERP.
-Through participation in a LTC Partnership Program, a Medicaid recipient can declare their home as a “protected” asset, protecting it from MERP.
-The “protected” home can then be passed on to family as inheritance, rather than the state forcing the sale of the home to be reimbursed the funds in which it paid for long-term care.
+Asset protection extends to Medicaid’s Estate Recovery Program (MERP), through which a state attempts reimbursement of funds paid for long-term care following the death of a Medicaid recipient.
+One’s home is often the only remaining asset of any value, and it is through one’s home that the state most often is reimbursed.
+To clarify, one’s home is usually exempt from Medicaid’s asset limit, but it is not exempt from MERP.
+Through participation in a LTC Partnership Program, a Medicaid recipient can declare their home a “protected” asset, protecting it from MERP.
+The “protected” home can then be passed on to family as inheritance, rather than be sold to reimburse Medicaid the cost of long-term care for which the state paid.

 Fred has a Long-Term Care Partnership Policy that paid out $100,000 in long-term care services for him.
 Since his policy paid out $100,000, an equal amount ($100,000) is protected from Medicaid’s asset limit and Estate Recovery program.
 Remember, Medicaid’s asset limit is generally $2,000.
 This means that Fred is entitled to $2,000 in assets, plus the $100,000 that is protected, allowing him to retain $102,000 in assets.
 His home is valued at $75,000, he has $25,000 in a money market account, and there is $2,000 in his savings account.
 Therefore, he declares the home and money market funds as “protected” assets, and after Fred passes away, they can be passed on to his family.